RoozbehShafiee/ansiblify_osrm/README.md

 # Ansiblify OSRM

-Ansible playbook to setup and running OSRM (Open Source Routing Machine) For further information about OSRM and how does it work, follow below links:
+This is a simple Ansible playbook to setup, configure and running OSRM (Open Source Routing Machine) on a single ubuntu instance.
+For further information about OSRM and how does it work, follow below links:

 * http://project-osrm.org